DiceDB/dice/docs/src/content/deleted-realtime-leaderboard.md

 JSON.SET match:1:player:4 $ {"name": "deadpool", "score": 9}
 ```

-Note: If you were using Redis, then you'd need to use Sorted Set to build the leaderboard
+Note: You might think that you need a Sorted Set to build the leaderboard
 but with DiceDB, you can use the [`JSON.SET`](/commands/jsonset) command to store the metadata and score against the player as a top-level key, value pair.

 ## Querying the data